digiltd/oh-rtd-test/Pioneer-AVR-Binding.md

 _Note: The "INIT" action will be called once upon initialization of the binding.
 Its purpose is to query the current state of the receiver, so the item state represents the receiver state when the binding is running.
 Without that command, the initial values will be uninitialized until a corresponding command is performed to change the setting, or the receiver sends an update on his own._

-## List of predefined Pioneer AV receiver commands
+## Predefined commands

+These command are supported out of the box by the binding.

 * Power
     * POWER_OFF